warizz/me/apps/warizzyutanan/posts/legacy-to-monorepo.md

 apps/web-client
 ```

-create a [`pnpm-workspace.yaml`](https://pnpm.io/pnpm-workspace_yaml) in the root
+To establish the pnpm workspace configuration, I created a pnpm-workspace.yaml file in the root directory with the following content:

 ```yml
 packages:
   - "apps/*"
 ```

-Init pnpm on the root
+Then, I initiated pnpm in the root directory by executing the following commands:

 ```bash
 pnpm init
 pnpm install
 ```

-you will see `pnpm-lock.yaml` created on the root

-create `.gitignore` in the root.
+Upon completion, A pnpm-lock.yaml file was generated in the root directory.
+Additionally, I created a .gitignore file in the root directory.

 ```
 node_modules